 Many of you have left me questions such as, “What are you and Mr. Mickey doing during quarantine?”
 “What are you eating?”
 “What is your exercise routine?”
 Today, I’m sharing the answers.

 My daily looks have been very similar to the one above for a while now.
-I’m wearing clothes I don’t mind getting dirty and the mask to avoid breathing dust into my lungs.
-Mr. Mickey and I have been working hard in his warehouse for the past couple of weeks.
+I wear clothes I don’t mind getting dirty and the mask to avoid breathing dust into my lungs.
+Mr. Mickey and I have worked hard in his warehouse for the past couple of weeks.

 Since 1976, he has owned RMJ Distributing, an industrial packing, shipping, and janitorial supply company on Industrial Drive, in Johnson City.
 Recently, he sold the building and the business.
 Thousands of items remain that were not for the current customer base.
-All of the office equipment, racks, machinery, and product has to be sorted, stacked, labeled, and priced.
-He will be offering all those items at below wholesale prices to the public.
+All office equipment, racks, machinery, and product must be sorted, stacked, labeled, and priced.
+He will offer all those items below wholesale prices to the public.
 (That is when it is safe for the public to shop again.)

 Recently I’ve been inspired by some of the recipes in Claudia Curici’s new cookbook.
 She’s the blogger who publishes “Creative in My Kitchen.”
 Her book “The Living Well Without Lectins Cookbook” is available on Amazon here.